Brockloch Rig Wind

 This will be an addition to the existing Brockloch Rig I windfarm (previously Windy Standard Windfarm) which was originally developed by RWE npower renewables and Fred.
 Olsen Renewables.

 The area around the wind farm is within an agricultural designation – the Western Southern Uplands Environmentally Sensitive Area.
-Dumfries and Galloway Regional Council were approached at an early stage and assisted in a wide consultation to ensure that the ecology and archaeology of the site was preserved.
+Dumfries and Galloway Regional Council were approached at an early stage and assisted in a wide consultation to ensure that the ecology and archaeology of the site were preserved.

 Consultees included: Scottish Natural Heritage, Solway River Purification Board, Royal Society for the Protection of Birds, Carsphairn Community Council and New Cumnock Community Council.